Skip navigation

 Australian laws expressly state that voluntary assisted dying is not suicide.

-If you (or someone you know) require immediate assistance, contact one of the following 24/7 crisis support services: Lifeline (13 11 14), Suicide Call Back Service (1300 659 467), MensLine (1300 78 99 78), Beyond Blue (1300 22 4636), Kids Helpline (1800 55 1800) or Headspace (1800 650 890).
+If you (or someone you know) requires immediate assistance, contact one of the following 24/7 crisis support services: Lifeline (13 11 14), Suicide Call Back Service (1300 659 467), MensLine (1300 78 99 78), Beyond Blue (1300 22 4636), Kids Helpline (1800 55 1800) or Headspace (1800 650 890).

 Australians are overwhelmingly in favour of voluntary assisted dying.
 Polls from the past 20 years show public support at more than 70%.
-The vast majority of peak medical bodies are either supportive or neutral on voluntary assisted dying, including Palliative Care Australia, Royal Australian College of GPs, Australian Nursing and Midwifery Federation, Australian and New Zealand College of Anaesthetists, Australian Psychological Society and Australian Association of Social Workers to name a few.
+The vast majority of peak medical bodies are either supportive or neutral on voluntary assisted dying, including Palliative Care Australia, Royal Australian College of GPs, Australian Nursing and Midwifery Federation, Australian Medical Association, Australian and New Zealand College of Anaesthetists, Australian Psychological Society and Australian Association of Social Workers to name a few.

 For more information about voluntary assisted dying laws and policies in Australia, please visit: